aboutdavid/hcb2ynab/README.md

 https://app.ynab.com/d320cb07-ea1c-459b-986f-8da0919f9790/accounts/d5b8ac26-e058-4a80-8d5c-23d7013da426

 Take the first part, `d320cb07-ea1c-459b-986f-8da0919f9790` and put it in `ynabID`.
 Then, take the second part (`d5b8ac26-e058-4a80-8d5c-23d7013da426`) in `accountID`.
 This will look diffrent for each user
-3. Enable transparrency mode and take your bank URL's slug and place it into `bankID`
+3. Enable transparrency mode and take your HCB URL's slug and place it into `bankID`

 ![](https://doggo.ninja/SJD8C3.png)